Finding or Becoming a Donor

 You can think of the HLA tissue type as a kind of zip code.
 Your child’s cells have a distinctive zip code, and you want to find a donor who has a very similar zip code—if not identical, then at least in an adjoining neighborhood or city.

 More technically, the HLA tissue type, or haplotype, is a set of closely linked genes that are inherited together.
 Children get one HLA haplotype from their mother and one HLA haplotype from their father.
-Tissue-typing tests look at five points on each HLA haplotype, for a total of 10 points.
-To be considered a good match for a transplant, the donor and recipient normally must match each other on at least nine of these 10 points.
+Tissue-typing tests look at either four or five points on each HLA haplotype, for a total of eight or 10 points.
+To be considered a good match for a transplant, the donor and recipient normally must match each other on at least seven of eight or nine of 10 points.
+A donor who matches your child on all of the tested points (eight of eight or 10 of 10) may be called “optimally matched.”
+A donor who matches your child on all but one point (seven of eight or nine of 10) may be called “minimally mismatched.”

 Learn more about HLA typing.